Jimm Larry Hendren: Education and career

 Hendren graduated with a Bachelor of Arts degree from the University of Arkansas in 1964 and then received a Bachelor of Laws from the University of Arkansas School of Law in 1965.
 Later that year Hendren would join the JAG Corps of the United States Navy, returning in 1968, for a year, to his private practice in Bentonville, Arkansas, which he would expand in later years.
 In 1970 Hendren became a United States Naval Reserve Lieutenant Commander, a position he would hold until 1983.
 Meanwhile, in 1977, he became a probate judge (Chancellor) of Arkansas' Sixteenth Chancery District, before returning again to his private practice.

 Federal judicial service

 Hendren was nominated by George H. W. Bush as a United States District Judge of the United States District Court for the Western District of Arkansas on November 5, 1991, to a new seat created by 104 Statute 5089.
 The nomination was confirmed by the United States Senate on March 13, 1992, and Hendren received his commission on March 18, 1992.
 He served as the Chief Judge from 1997 until he assumed senior status on December 31, 2012.
-As of 2020, he is the last judge appointed to the Western District of Arkansas by a Republican president.